FoRTE-Research/UnTracer-AFL/README.md

 # UnTracer-AFL
-This repository contains an implementation of our coverage-guided tracing framework [UnTracer](https://github.com/FoRTE-Research/Untracer) in the popular coverage-guided fuzzer [AFL](http://lcamtuf.coredump.cx/afl).
+This repository contains an implementation of our prototype coverage-guided tracing framework UnTracer (as presented in our paper *[Full-speed Fuzzing: Reducing Fuzzing Overhead through Coverage-guided Tracing](https://arxiv.org/abs/1812.11875)*) in the popular coverage-guided fuzzer [AFL](http://lcamtuf.coredump.cx/afl).

+Coverage-guided tracing employs two versions of the target binary -- (1) a forkserver-only `oracle` modified with basic block-level software interrupts for quickly identifying coverage-increasing testcases; and (2) a fully-instrumented `tracer` for tracing the coverage of all coverage-increasing testcases.

+In UnTracer, both the oracle and tracer utilize the [AFL](http://lcamtuf.coredump.cx/afl/)-inspired forkserver execution model.
+We also rely on [Dyninst](http://www.dyninst.org/) for instrumentation and static analysis operations.

 **DISCLAIMER:** This software is strictly a research prototype.